Dean's Discipline Policy and Procedures

 The authoritative version of the School of International and Public Affairs Academic and Disciplinary Policies is updated annually and published on the web.
 It is also available in printed form.
 In the event of any discrepancy, the version published on the SIPA website is the authoritative version.
 Students are expected to be familiar not only with SIPA policies, but also with rules and regulations of the University as well as those specific to their own degree program(s).

 Disciplinary procedures apply when students or student organizations are found to be in violation of University or SIPA policies, including the Code of Academic and Professional Conduct.
 In certain cases, SIPA’s disciplinary procedures are superseded by the Rules of University Conduct, which cover alcohol and drug use, sexual assault, equal opportunity and nondiscriminatory conduct, and such activities as demonstrations, rallies, picketing, and the circulation of petitions.
-The Rules of University Conduct can be found in the, Essential Policies for the Columbia Community 2009-2010.
+The Rules of University Conduct can be found at https://universitylife.columbia.edu/cu-rules-of-conduct.

 In many cases charges of misconduct are resolved by the individual faculty member and the student involved.
 Either party may wish to involve the Associate Dean for Students at the outset of the resolution process.